-Visual Impact Muscle Building is designed more for getting a model-like physique with low body fat and lean muscle rather than full bodybuilder size.
-The program has some quirky ways to go about workouts with a bizarre approach to compound exercises.
-This review will reveal you how this program works, who it is suitable for, what the good and bad points are and whether is works.
-Here is a quick summary.
+Visual Impact Muscle Building is a program designed to get a model-like physique with low body fat and lean muscle rather than full bodybuilder size.
+The program has some quirky ways to go about workouts and does not recommends squats and dead lifts.

 What Is Visual Impact Muscle Building?